Depending on your symptoms and other factors, your GP might request an urgent referral for you to see a specialist.

-It can be hard for GPs to decide who might have cancer and who might have a more minor condition.
+It can be hard for GPs to decide who may have cancer and who might have a more minor condition.
+Sometimes, your doctor may ask you to wait to see if the symptoms get better or respond to treatment such as antibiotics.

 In England, Wales and Northern Ireland